autodesk-platform-services/aps-postman-flows-tutorial/docs/part1-setup/index.md

 }
 ```

-> Note that the bucket key must be globally unique, and it also needs to satisfy additional requirements:
+> Note: Bucket key must be globally unique, and it also needs to satisfy additional requirements:
 > - length between 3 and 128 characters
 > - only using the following characters: `-_.a-z0-9`